deficollective/defiscan/src/content/protocols/uniswap-v2/base.md

 stage_requirements:
   [
     [
-      "Assets are not in custody by a centralized entity", "All contracts are verified",
+      { text: "Assets are not in custody by a centralized entity", status: "fixed" }, { text: "All contracts are verified", status: "fixed" }, { text: "Source-available codebase", status: "fixed" }, { text: "Public documentation exists", status: "fixed" }, ],
-      "Source-available codebase",
-      "Public documentation exists",
-    ],
     [],
     [],